 TN Promise Scholarship- Last dollar program for undergraduates in our Associate Degree Programs.

-TN Reconnect Grant- Last dollar program beginning in fall 2018 for independents students that have not earned an associate degree or bachelors degree.
+TN Reconnect Grant- Last dollar program for independent students that have not earned an associate degree or bachelor degree.

 Workforce Investment Act (WIA)- Workforce Training is provided through TN's career system that is divided into 13 Local Workforce Investment Areas.
 Carson-Newman's Nursing program qualifies as a eligible workforce training program.
 For more information on qualifications, please contact our School of Nursing.